awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tutorial-stock-data-kplkcl-create-stream.md

 # Step 1: Create a Data Stream<a name="tutorial-stock-data-kplkcl-create-stream"></a>

-In the first step of the [Tutorial: Process Real\-Time Stock Data Using KPL and KCL[Tutorial: Process Real\-Time Stock Data Using KPL and KCL](tutorial-stock-data-kplkcl.md)](tutorial-stock-data-kplkcl.md), you create the stream that you will use in subsequent steps\.
+In the first step of the [Tutorial: Process Real\-Time Stock Data Using KPL and KCL 1\.x[Tutorial: Process Real\-Time Stock Data Using KPL and KCL 1\.x](tutorial-stock-data-kplkcl.md)](tutorial-stock-data-kplkcl.md), you create the stream that you will use in subsequent steps\.

 **To create a stream**